niekados/chapter-one/README.md

 The *Chapter One* project aims to create a simple online bookstore specialising in digital books by new authors.
 The website focuses on core features essential for smooth user experience and book purchasing, keeping the website accessible and minimal.

 - **Book Browsing and Search**:
-  - Users can explore a catalog of books, listed with author names, book titles, and genres.
+  - Users can explore a catalogue of books, listed with author names, book titles, and genres.
   - A simple search bar to look up books.
   - Genre-based filtering for quick access to books by categories, such as comedy, short stories, and poetry.